jenkinsci/codesonar-plugin/README.md

 javac J.java
 ```

-and that it writes Java build output to `/myfiles/buildoutput/classes`, with Java source files located in `/myfiles/src/projX/sources`.

 There are several possible approaches.

 * **Option 1.** Move the build text to a Makefile, shell script, batch file, or similar, then follow the approach illustrated in [Example 4](#example-4-mixed-cc-and-java-project-single-build-command).